abdo-bendari/Al-Yamamah-University/README.md

 # 🎓 University Course Management System

-A **production-ready backend system** built with **Node.js + TypeScript** to manage university programs, courses, levels, students' marks, enrollments, and more.
-This project simulates a **real-world academic management system** and is fully designed for extensibility, performance, and security.
+A **production-ready backend system** built with **Node.js + TypeScript,** developed as a **real-world academic management platform and currently deployed in a university’s production environment**.
+The system handles programs, courses, levels, enrollments, and student marks with high reliability while ensuring data integrity, scalability, and security.
+With features like Multer for file uploads and Nodemailer for automated communication, this project goes beyond a prototype — **it is a fully operational solution actively supporting academic processes at the university.**

 ---